How to Use OpenVPN in Egypt and Bypass the Ban with 100% Working VPN

 2. Surfshark

 Surfshark laughs at tough censorship like Egypt’s OpenVPN ban.
 After all, they use all the most cutting-edge tunneling protocols including (yes) OpenVPN, IKEv2/IPSec, Shadowsocks, and even WireGuard.
-So, you’re definitely not limited to blocked protocols!
+So, you’re definitely not limited to blocked protocols.

-Of course, there’s a good reason to want to use OpenVPN–speed being one.
+Of course, there’s a good reason to want to keep using OpenVPN in Egypt — speed being one.
 In this case, fret not; Surfshark is a “smart VPN” that automatically detects network restrictions, then deploys the appropriate countermeasure.
-In the case of using OpenVPN in Egypt, it’ll kick on the special Camouflage mode, which shrouds your VPN traffic in undecipherable obfuscation.
+It’ll kick on the special Camouflage mode, which shrouds your VPN traffic in undecipherable obfuscation.
 This beats DPI handily, and doesn’t come at a cost to performance.

 At the core of Surfshark’s privacy offering is the unbreakable 256-AES-GCM cipher, coupled with RAM-only servers (over 800 in total) which are incapable of storing your identifying metadata.
 And with jurisdiction in the British Virgin Islands, you can count on their logging policy staying good for the foreseeable future.